mateusz-michalowski/symfony-test/README.md

-# symfony with React simple App
+# Symfony with React simple App

 Simple Routing with react using symfony and composer